spacedmonkey/custom-post-type-rss-feed/README.md

 # Custom Post Type RSS feed

-The Custom Post Type RSS feed serves as a foundation and aims to provide a clear and consistent guide for building your WordPress plugins.
+This is a simple plugin designed to make it super easy to add custom post types RSS feed into a theme.
+This plugin automatically queries post types that have archives enabled and generates a markup and adds it to head.

 If you wish to follow the development of this plugin, view the code on the official plugin [website](http://www.jonathandavidharris.co.uk/scripts/custom-post-type-rss-feeds/ "website") or follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey)